One of the key considerations when setting up a betta fish tank is the material used to cover the bottom.

 Many betta enthusiasts believe that this is the best substrate.
 It makes an excellent home for beneficial bacteria and is easy to vacuum.
 This is an excellent choice for betta tanks with under gravel filters.
 Betta keepers also enjoy the great selection of colors.

-Betta keepers find sand to be a top choice as well, due to its natural appearance.
+Betta keepers find sand for freshwater aquariums to be a top choice as well, due to its natural appearance.
 It is the best option for keeping debris/betta fish wastes atop the substrate but it does require raking to prevent “dead zones” of Hydrogen Sulphide.

 No matter the choice, the best substrates for betta fish tanks will require routine cleaning.
 Marbles allow debris and wastes from your betta fish to fall into cracks, deep into the layer.